InnovateForVegas/ov-infrastructure/README.md

 <!--
  Copyright (C) 2022 Innovate for Vegas Foundation

- This file is part of ov-infrastructure-for-cforv.
+ This file is part of ov-infrastructure.

- ov-infrastructure-for-cforv is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ ov-infrastructure is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

- ov-infrastructure-for-cforv is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+ ov-infrastructure is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.